swvenz/GROUP-10-Final-Captsone-Project/README.md

-# re-pository
+Group 10 - COMPROG 2

-online warehouse for stuff to put in
+Project Documentation for the Final Capstone Project in Computer Programming 2